replicatedhq/replicated-docs/docs/release-notes/rn-embedded-cluster.md

 * Improves the reliability of waiting for the Kubernetes server to start.
 * Collects more information about the cluster in support bundles, including the Local Artifact Mirror and Kubernetes API Server logs.
 * Requires that the Admin Console password is at least six characters.
+* Improves the flexibility of configuring the Cluster Resources collector in support bundle specs by limiting KOTS's default collection to its own namespace.

 ### Bug Fixes {#bug-fixes-1-16-0}
 * Fixes an issue that could occur when resetting a worker node that used a custom data directory.
 * Fixes an issue where k0s images were not updated within the cluster when k0s was upgraded.
 * Fixes an issue where upgrading a cluster with a worker node that used a version of Embedded Cluster earlier than 1.15 would fail.
-* Fixes an issue where the application could not be upgraded to a version that did not have a configuration file or preflights.
+* Fixes an issue that prevented you from upgrading to an application version that didn't have Config and preflights.
-* Fixes an issue where support bundle configurations included remote URIs in air gap environments.
+* Fixes an issue where the Admin Console could reach out the internet when generating a support bundle in air gap environments.
 * Fixes an issue that could cause the registry to fail to upgrade in air gap installations.
+* Fixes an issue where the Replicated SDK failed to deploy if a private CA was provided to the installation but the SDK was installed into a different namespace than KOTS.
+* If an application includes the Replicated SDK, the SDK will be deployed with the same ClusterRole as the Admin Console.

 ## 1.15.0 - Removed